xuankimtran/docs-1/pages/katalon-analytics/docs/kt-jira-config.md

 ## Configure in Katalon TestOps

-1. Sign in [Katalon TestOps](https://testops.katalon.io/login) and go to your Project.
+1. Sign in to [Katalon TestOps](https://testops.katalon.io/login) and go to your Project.

     The Project's **Dashboard** page appears.